Tofu-Spinat-Reispfanne mit Kichererbsen (vegan)

 Preparation:

-5. Line a baking tray with baking paper.
+11. Line a baking tray with baking paper and spread the marinated vegetables on it.

 My tips: